neos/neos-development-collection/TYPO3.Neos/Documentation/References/NeosTypoScriptReference.rst

         title = 'Debug of hello world'

         # If only the "value"-key is given it is debugged directly,
-        # otherwise all keys except "title" an "plaintext" are debugged.
+        # otherwise all keys except "title" and "plaintext" are debugged.
         value = "hello neos world"

         # Additional values for debugging